 Last April came and went.
-With it, the extended EMV liability shift deadline passed.
+With it, the extended EMV compliance liability shift deadline passed.
 Truck stops, convenience stores, and other retailers that missed the deadline now bear responsibility for fraud losses at their locations.
 The risk this lapsed deadline represents is tremendous, especially for small business owners.

 Here’s how you can better understand why so many gas stations and truck stops missed the deadline and what steps you can make to complete an EMV upgrade at your business.
 Read on to learn more.